MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 * If using a terminal server/Citrix environment, Outlook must be open on the server for using MAPI

 * Another common issue with e-mail is when users get a new workstation.
-They made need to update the Registry when using MAPI.
+They may have to update the Registry when using MAPI.
 They can do this by following the steps in the MAPI Specific issues above.

 ### Send Documents in email check box is grayed out when trying to send a Remittance